SAPAA-Dev/W26Project-SAPAA-Dev-Team/docs/meeting-minutes.md

 - Assigned tasks to everyone for sprint 2

 **Action Items**
--Start working on creating the web application
+- Start working on creating the web application
--Start coding the implementations for user stories in sprint 2
+- Start coding the implementations for user stories in sprint 2

 ---